Development of guidance for inclusion of adverse effects in systematic reviews - PROJECT COMPLETED

 Jefferson T, Doshi P, Boutron I, et al. When to include clinical study reports and regulatory documents in systematic reviews.
 BMJ Evidence-Based Medicine Published Online First: 11 October 2018. doi: 10.1136/bmjebm-2018-110963

-Methods for systematic review and meta-analysis of prognostic factors and prediction modelling studies - WILL COMPLETE APRIL 2019
+Methods for systematic review and meta-analysis of prognostic factors and prediction modelling studies - PROJECT COMPLETED

 The team have developed protocol templates and methods for meta-analysis for prognosis studies.
 They continue to run workshops at major events.
 More information.